Trailism

 Some rocks split better than others.
 The quality of splitting is based on the grain or crystalline structure and cleavage planes that should be followed/mimicked when drilling- cleavages are perfect, imperfect, distinct, good, fair, and poor.
 The difficulty of splitting is formally described as easy, hard, and difficult to produce.

-According to Trow and Holden’s Guide to Splitting Stone
+According to Trow and Holden:

 Wedges & Shims can generally split stone up to 4-6 times the length of the wedge